daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 In addition to the audio based neural networks, I also trained a gradient boosting learner based only on the metadata associated with each call.
 I incorporated nine features to predict the primary labels in the training set, leaving out secondary ones (all data used).
 The features included:

-* 3 BioClims pertinent for bird assemblages ([Bender et al., 2017](https://www.nature.com/articles/s41598-019-53409-6)), forest type (categorical), grass cover, datetimes (e.g., 1-365), longitude, latitude, and elevation. ([raw .tif files](https://www.kaggle.com/dryanfurman/geospatialdatabirdclef)).
+* 3 BioClims pertinent for bird assemblages ([Bender et al., 2017](https://www.nature.com/articles/s41598-019-53409-6)), forest type (categorical), grass cover, datetimes (e.g., 1-365), longitude, latitude, and elevation. [[raster .tif modeling features](https://www.kaggle.com/dryanfurman/geospatialdatabirdclef)]

 To extract these data, I used the raster surface value at the given location (long/lat coordinates associated with each bird call instance).
 The BioClim rasters had a 5-arcmin resolution, while the land cover features were aggregated to match the BioClims.
 The numerical features were then subtracted by their mean and divided by their std so to z-score normalize the features.
 The Catboost model took approximately 1 hour to complete 1208 iterations on the GPU, with use-best-iteration enabled, yielding a f1 score of 0.18 on the randomly selected 20% validation set.